Nikhil2024me/Coral_OS/README.md

 # Coral_OS
 The new gen linux based OS
+also Coral_OS-cloud on the way!!